jahlen/Planetzine/README.md

 You must chose a unique Site Name, for example **planetzine-yourname**.

-* If you have provided a *Secondary Location*, the template will create an Azure Traffic Manager and two web apps.
+* If you have provided a *Secondary Location*, there will be an Azure Traffic Manager and two web apps.
 The address would then be something like: **http://planetzine-yourname.trafficmanager.net**
-* If you don't have a *Secondary Location*, there will only be one web app.
+* If you don't have a *Secondary Location*, there will only be one web app and no Azure Traffic Manager.
 The address will be something like: **http://planetzine-yourname-region.azurewebsites.net**

+Have patience!
+The deployment in the Azure Portal can take around 10 minutes.

 Note that to support Azure Traffic Manager, you must select at least Sku S1.